 The population of the planet in 2021 is about 7.8 billion people.
 The most developed nations produce (in general) the most excess carbon, which is why GHG emission reduction (greenhouse gas emission reduction) is paramount.

 Carbon offsets reduce carbon footprints through investment or activity that sequesters (stores) carbon or reduces greenhouse gas emissions.
 Basically, using a specific program, the offset “equals” the amount of carbon emissions you generate.
 For example, forestry offsets plant native species of trees to replace areas that have been destroyed.
 The trees act as a carbon sink and sequester the CO2 made by flying, or driving, or electricity.

 The cost of a carbon offset varies widely each year, as the market fluctuates.
 Likewise, the type of program impacts the cost of the offset and so does the ‘amount’ of carbon emissions you want to erase.
 Carbon prices averaged (EUR) 11.40 a ton in 2008, but 90 percent of providers now set their own prices.

 Although there are countless tiny ways you can personally reduce emissions, the scope of this article will discuss scalable carbon offsets.
-These offset programs are not only for individuals, they’re perfect for business carbon offsetting, too!
+The best carbon offset programs are not only for individuals, they’re perfect for business carbon offsetting, too!

 While one tree a day falls short of what’s needed, the catchy motto “Planting a tree a day helps keep emissions at bay” certainly encourages action that can do a whole lot of good.
 Every little bit counts.
 Even one tree.
 In fact, maybe it’s time to return to ancient wisdom: An ancient proverb says, “the best time to plant a tree is twenty years ago.
 The second-best time is now.”